-1. Each Party shall ensure that any major supplier in its territory accord suppliers of public telecommunications services of the other Party treatment no less favorable than such major supplier accords to itself, its subsidiaries, its affiliates, or non-affiliated service suppliers regarding:

-(a) the availability, provisioning, rates, or quality of like public telecommunications services; and

-(b) the availability of technical interfaces necessary for interconnection.
+- Each Party shall ensure that any major supplier in its territory accord suppliers of public 1. telecommunications services of the other Party treatment no less favorable than such major supplier accords to itself, its subsidiaries, its affiliates, or non-affiliated service suppliers regarding: - the availability, provisioning, rates, or quality of like public telecommunications (a) services: and - the availability of technical interfaces necessary for interconnection. (b)

 Competitive Safeguards

-2. (a) Each Party shall maintain appropriate measures for the purpose of preventing suppliers who, alone or together, are a major supplier in its territory from engaging in or continuing anti-competitive practices.

-(b) The anti-competitive practices referred to in subparagraph (a) include in particular:

-(i) engaging in anti-competitive cross-subsidization;

-(ii) using information obtained from competitors with anti-competitive results;

-(iii) not making available, on a timely basis, to suppliers of public telecommunications services, technical information about essential facilities and commercially relevant information which are necessary for them to provide public telecommunications services.
+- 2. Each Party shall maintain appropriate measures for the purpose of preventing (a) suppliers who, alone or together, are a major supplier in its territory from engaging in or continuing anti-competitive practices. - (b) The anti-competitive practices referred to in subparagraph (a) include in particular: - (i) engaging in anti-competitive cross-subsidization; - (ii) using information obtained from competitors with anti-competitive results; and - not making available, on a timely basis, to suppliers of public (iii) telecommunications services, technical information about essential facilities and commercially relevant information which are necessary for them to provide public telecommunications services.